What is the Fate of the Wicked?

 There is a serious case which can be made for the Bible teaching eternal conscious torment.
 But it is not the eternal conscious torment of human beings: it is the eternal conscious torment of the devil and his angels.
 We will come back to this when we look at Revelation.

 "And if your eye causes you to sin, gouge it out and throw it away.
 It is better for you to enter life with one eye than to have two eyes and be thrown into the fire of hell."
-(Matthew 18:9)
+(4)

-The fire never goes out - this could be a reference to the eternal fire prepared for the devil and his angels, but in the present context it probably just means you should not hope to get lucky - don't gamble on the possibility that someone will have let the fire go out on the day you arrive down there.
+The fire never goes out - this could be a reference to the eternal fire prepared for the devil and his angels; it could mean you should not hope to get lucky - don't gamble on the possibility that someone will have let the fire go out on the day you arrive down there; but it is probably just recognising that there is a fairly constant supply of food for the worms and fuel for the fire.

 The word for 'Hell' is 'Gehenna', which comes from the Valley of Hinnom to the South-West of Jerusalem (ge'hinnom in Hebrew) where the rubbish was dumped and burned.
 The fire never went out because there was always rubbish being burned.

-Mark goes on to quote from Isaiah 66.
-The passage is not entirely clear.
-It seems to be describing a massive procession in which all (redeemed) mankind go and look on the dead bodies of those who rebelled against the Lord.
+Mark is quoting from Isaiah 66, a passage which is not entirely clear.
+It seems to be describing a massive procession in which all the redeemed people go and look at the dead bodies of those who rebelled against the Lord.
 Talking about these dead bodies, Isaiah ends with the following description (partly quoted by Mark).

 The description is of dead bodies rotting and burning, not live souls writhing in agony.
 The worms and the fire serve to emphasise the horror of their fate, the deadness of these dead bodies, as opposed to the vitality of the survivors.
 It emphasises that these people are well and truly dead, and nothing is going to change that.
 There is not a single hint of the dead people suffering in any way.